 3.1.5: Clubs and schools can assemble combined teams on the basis that it is good for the game.
 However, written approval is required from the relevant clubs and/or schools involved and the relevant competitions committee.
 This approval is to ensure that the combination team does not see players pushed out of teams to accommodate others and to ensure that the intention is for the good of the game and its participants and not manipulated to gain a competitive advantage.

 Team entries for all competitions will only be accepted until close of business on Friday:

-3.2.1: For Baywide senior rugby, (excludes a potential colts competition) Monday 25th January 2021.
+3.2.1: For Baywide Rugby: the closing date will be at the discretion of the Senior Club Working Group.
 For all other senior rugby, at the discretion of the sub union committee.

 3.2.2: For Secondary School rugby, the closing date will be determined by the Secondary Schools Competition Committee once team entries have been received.